 Moreover, a lot of form builder plugins are well equipped with third-party integrations like MailChimp, SendInBlue, GetResponse, HubSpot, Drip, etc. This makes email marketing a breeze.

-Did you know WP Fluent Forms has all of the abovementioned email marketing software integrated?
+Did you know Fluent Forms has all of the abovementioned email marketing software integrated?

 Using email marketing templates